Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

       * Added a couple files in the useful folder containing useful commands and the cog abbreviations so you can spawn them.

       * Retextured piano and the toon map.

+    Toontown Mystery: 3.3.1

+    * Added new cog quotes for brushoffs.
+    * Added a new sound effect for the flyin and flyout.